Website icon Xpert.Digital

 Purpose and function of the EU Commission report

-The EU Commission report of July 28, 2025, numbered COM(2025) 428 final, is the official annual report on the European Union's trade defence instruments, in particular anti-dumping, anti-subsidy, and safeguard measures against imports from third countries such as China.
-It serves as a detailed documentation, evaluation, and justification of all procedures, measures, and policy activities in the area of trade defence conducted and ongoing in 2024.
+The European Commission report of 28 July 2025, number COM(2025) 428 final, is the official annual report on the European Union's trade defense instruments, in particular anti-dumping, anti-subsidy and safeguard measures against imports from third countries such as China.
+It serves as a comprehensive documentation, assessment and justification of all trade defense procedures, measures and policies implemented and ongoing in 2024.

-- The report summarizes in particular the results of the investigations, the decisions taken, the impact on the economy and society, and the interaction with third countries (such as China).
+• The report summarizes in particular the results of the investigations, the decisions made, the impact on the economy and society, and the interaction with third countries (such as China).

 Typical content of such a report